timmanik/data-pipeline-workshop/README.md

 3. **GCP Deployment**: Kubernetes manifests for deploying the data pipeline and Flask app on Google Cloud Platform.

+4. **Supplementary Guides**: Additional documentation to help with understanding and troubleshooting various aspects of the workshop.

+## Supplementary Guides

+The `supplementary-guides/` directory contains additional resources to help you navigate the workshop:

+- `README.md`: An overview of the supplementary guides.
+- `docker-compose-troubleshooting.md`: Tips for resolving common issues with Docker Compose.
+- `kubernetes-guide.md`: A primer on Kubernetes concepts and usage in this project.
+- `production-workflow-explanation.md`: Explains how this proof-of-concept can be turned into a production-ready workflow.

 ## Getting Started

 1. Clone this repository
 2. Follow the instructions in each component's directory to build and run the containers locally
+3. Refer to the supplementary guides for additional help and context
-3. Use the Kubernetes manifests in the `gcp-deployment` directory to deploy the application to GCP
+4. Use the Kubernetes manifests in the `gcp-deployment` directory to deploy the application to GCP

-For detailed instructions on using this project for learning purposes, please refer to the workshop materials.
+For detailed instructions on using this project for learning purposes, please refer to the workshop materials and supplementary guides.